mattmills49/Blog-Posts/glum_splines/monotonic_spline_jax.md

 ### Comparison with P-splines

 P-splines enforce a monotonic constraint using a penalty matrix instead of a constraint matrix.
-This penalty matrix punishes any difference between neighboring coefficients that goes against this desired trend.
+This penalty matrix uses the difference matrix to punish any difference between neighboring coefficients that goes against this desired trend.

+$$
+\begin{bmatrix}
+-1 & 1 & 0 & 0 \\
+0 & -1 & 1 & 0 \\
+0 & 0 & -1 & 1 \\
+\end{bmatrix}
+$$

-So a positive value for $\beta_{i+1} - \beta_i$ would contribute a penalty to the loss function of the model using the P-spline, while a negative value would not contribute anything.
+For decreasing trends only positive values for $\beta_{i+1} - \beta_i$ would contribute a penalty to the loss function, while a negative value would not contribute anything.
 If I have time for another post I'll do a more thorough comparison to see how the differences actually manifest in model fitting between the two methods.

 ### An Example: Japanese Cherry Blossom Data

-There is a phenomenal dataset of the first day of the Cherry Blossoms blooming in the Japanese Royal Gardens every year.
+There is a phenomenal dataset of the first day of the Cherry Blossoms blooming in the Japanese Royal Gardens every year since 812 AD.
 I want to estimate the long-term trend of this date moving up over time due to Global Warming.
 There are natural, short-term fluctuations in this data based on the local climate in Japan so an accurate model of the year to year fluctuations will not be monotonically decreasing.
 For this post I'm only interested in the long-term trend which I'm going to assume only goes one way.
 We'll read in some data and build our model.
 I'm only going to show some code cells and output, but if you want to see the full code it is available on my github.